-Most experts agree that you should have your child undergo a thorough pre-participation physical evaluation or exam (PPE) - or what used to be called a sports physical - every year.
-Not only can a PPE be an effective tool in identifying athletes who should not be playing sports because they have congenital heart defects or a history of concussions , but it is also useful in identifying medical problems effecting sports participation, such as asthma or the female athlete triad.
+Most experts agree that you should have your child periodically undergo a thorough pre-participation physical examination (PPE) - or what used to be called a sports physical.
+Not only can a PPE be an effective tool in identifying athletes who should not be playing sports because they have congenital heart defects or a history of concussions, but it is also useful in identifying medical problems effecting sports participation, such as asthma or the female athlete triad.

 Parents need to understand, however, that the ability of PPEs to detect the kind of cardiac abnormalities that can predispose athletes to sudden cardiac death is limited.